 What is Reinforced Cement Concrete?

-Reinforced cement concrete is the composite of concrete and steel reinforcement which can resist the different types of load such as compressive, tensile and shear force.
+Reinforced cement concrete is the composite of concrete and steel reinforcement that can resist different types of load such as compressive, tensile, and shear force.
 RCC having functional resistant capacity against fire.

 Purpose of Reinforcement in Concrete